JackBeNimbleBeQuick/simpleshop/README.md

 #Command lines
   - tsc (if you set up typescript global)
   - gulp css (generates and drops css into public/css)
-  - gulp js (transcribes ts to js)
-  - gulp moveJs ( applies webpack build and moves result to public/js )
+  - gulp js (transcribes ts to js and moves result to public/js)

+#Known Issues and Future
+  - Gulp-sass has known security dependencies: exploring use of npm-sas or other options that do not insert these dependencies
+  - exploring removal of babel dependencies for implementing a cleaner es6+ implementation
+  - Make the installation work both for tsc and webpack at the command line.
+The first iteration was providing a new gulp implementation the following will be next
+    - Current webpack.config.js has issues that are being worked on..
+    - Current tsconfig.json still needs a round of proofing